WordPress is currently the most popular CMS platform on earth.

 It is indeed powerful.

-Almost all of customizations we wanted, are already provided by the plugins.
+Almost all of the customizations we wanted are already provided by the plugins.

-But, there is some conditions that WordPress is not for your project.
+But, there are some conditions that WordPress is not for your project.

 Let’s see the following case study: